 Don’t – Feel obliged to give a big tip, or any tip at all, especially if you just make a quick, simple stop at the petrol station, especially if you have to wait long and hoot for the petrol attendant.

-Always remember, as in other countries, a tip is an acknowledgement of a certain kind of service, so use your discretion and be the judge of your own experience.
+Always remember, as, in other countries, a tip is an acknowledgment of a certain kind of service, so use your discretion and be the judge of your own experience.

 Are you looking for a reliable, speedy shuttle service to and from Cape Town International Airport at affordable prices?
 Contact Airport Shuttle today!